Ed Harris: 2000–2009: Directorial debut and other work

-2010s
+2010–present: Career expansion

-In 2010, he portrayed the role of Jason Hudson in Call of Duty: Black Ops.
+In 2010, he and wife Amy Madigan appeared together in Ash Adams' independent crime drama Once Fallen.
+Later that same year Harris starred in the survival drama The Way Back as Mr. Smith.
+His performance received much critical praise, and he was suggested by critics to receive a fifth Oscar nomination.
+Also in 2010, he portrayed the role of Jason Hudson in Call of Duty: Black Ops.
 In 2012, he co-starred alongside Sam Worthington in the thriller film Man on a Ledge for Summit Entertainment.
 He then won the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film and was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or a Movie for his performance as Senator John McCain in the HBO made for television drama Game Change.
 In 2013, he appeared in the western thriller Sweetwater, and starred opposite Annette Bening in the romantic drama film The Face of Love.
 Harris then voiced Mission Control in Alfonso Cuarón's space epic Gravity (2013), starring Sandra Bullock and George Clooney.
 In 2015, he portrayed the title character in the film version of the Shakespeare tragedy Cymbeline.
 In 2016, he appeared alongside Madigan and Taissa Farmiga in The New Group's revival of Sam Shepard's Buried Child, for which he was nominated for the Lucille Lortel Award for Outstanding Lead Actor in a Play.

 In 2016, he also began playing the villainous Man in Black in HBO's sci-fi thriller series Westworld, and had a co-starring role in the ensemble cast of Warren Beatty's romantic comedy drama Rules Don't Apply, with Lily Collins and Alden Ehrenreich.
 In 2017, he appeared in Dean Devlin's sci-fi film Geostorm, alongside Gerard Butler and Andy García.
 Harris had been previously set to star in Alejandro González Iñárritu's Starz drama series The One Percent with Hilary Swank and Ed Helms.
 Harris co-starred in Darren Aronofsky's horror film Mother!
 (2017), alongside Jennifer Lawrence, Javier Bardem, Michelle Pfeiffer, and Domhnall Gleeson.
 Harris also starred in the 2017 movie Kodachrome.
 His performance was widely regarded as one of the film's highlights.